 What to Know About Hulu Live

-Live subscribers receive on-demand content: For years, Hulu was known only for its on-demand content and originals like The Handmaid’s Tale.
+Live subscribers receive on-demand content: For years, Hulu was known only for its on-demand content and originals like The Handmaid’s Tale and Only Murders in the Building.

 As a live subscriber, you get all of the live channels plus on-demand and original content.
 This is a solid value.